basalt-rs/basalt-cli/README.md

 ## Networking

-Since your Basalt competition is ran inside of a container, loopback addresses and other DNS information might be a bit different.
+Since your Basalt competition is run inside of a container, loopback addresses and other DNS information might be a bit different.
 You have three main ways to deal with this:
 - Docker `--add-host` DNS mapping